 Week 3: The risk of reduced reliability is imminent because of the forthcoming tablet-free interval.
 However, by adjusting the tablet-intake schedule, reduced contraceptive protection can still be prevented.
 By adhering to either of the following two options, there is therefore no need to use extra contraceptive precautions, provided that in the 7 days preceding the first missed tablet the woman has taken all tablets correctly.
 If this is not the case, the woman should be advised to follow the first of these two options and to use extra precautions for the next 7 days as well.

-The user should take the last missed tablet as soon as the patient remembers, even if this means taking two tablets at the same time.
+The user should take the last missed tablet as soon as she remembers, even if this means taking two tablets at the same time.
 The patient then continues to take tablets at her usual time.
 The next pack must be started as soon as the current pack is finished, i.e., no gap should be left between packs.
-The user is unlikely to have a withdrawal bleed until the end of the second pack, but the patient may experience spotting or breakthrough bleeding on tablet-taking days.
+The user is unlikely to have a withdrawal bleed until the end of the second pack, but she may experience spotting or breakthrough bleeding on tablet-taking days.

 The woman may also be advised to discontinue tablet- taking from the current pack.
-The patient should then have a tablet- free interval of up to 7 days, including the days the patient missed tablets, and subsequently continue with the next pack.
+The patient should then have a tablet- free interval of up to 7 days, including the days she missed tablets, and subsequently continue with the next pack.